A Critique of J. Preston Eby's "Looking for His Appearing" and his False Rapture Theory

 Also, Paul was the only one given the responsibility of teaching about the Mystery of the Church (Body of Christ) which didn't start until many years after Christ died and rose again and he is also the only one that taught about the Mystery of the Rapture.

 No subject has been more misunderstood or misconstrued than this great truth; and yet it is the hope of the ages.
 The focus of the entire scriptures is upon this great event.
 Most of the differences in scriptural interpretation among Christians is the result of an incomplete knowledge of the plan and purpose of God.

 This is very true.
 However, the basis of the problem lies in an understanding of the Whole Bible, i.e., God's plan for Isreal vs the Church.

-So, why are we reading Eby's article if we don't need Teachers?
-Is he saying he is the only one with the truth?
+How do we know when someone claiming to be led by the Holy Spirit is actually being led by God?
 If we didn't study the Bible then we would never know if that teacher we heard, or that little voice we are hearing in our heads, is telling us the truth.
-In fact Paul told us to rely on Scripture and also to teach it:
+In fact Paul told us to rely on Scripture:

 This admonition against Bible study is the same line we hear from every cult or false teacher ever claiming to know the truth, i.e., their goal is to keep people from relying on the Word of God and get them to trust in what they say instead.

 When we think we know it all, we shut ourselves off from further revelation, and make it impossible for the Spirit of Truth to guide us into all truth.
 We need to pay heed to the Biblical injunction, "If any man think that he knows anything, he knows nothing yet as he ought to know" (I Cor.
 8:2)